- What is your favourite travel quote?

 - How do you finance your travels?

 We worked full-time jobs in London and saved for this round-the-world trip for 8 years.
 We put all our savings into travel instead of buying a house, cars etc. But we also work full time in travel and have a host of location-independent jobs to help sustain us as we go along.
-You can read the articles titled ‘Who Are Savi and Vid‘, and ‘Our Lives Are Changing‘ for more details about our lifestyle and travelling full time 🙂
+You can read the article titled ‘Who Are Savi and Vid‘ for all details about our lifestyle, financing travels, and travelling full time 🙂

 - What do you do in places such as Bali or Lake Atitlan for months?